dfelinto/blender-manual/manual/interface/controls/templates/color_ramp.rst

 ========

 Add ``+``
-   Clicking on this button will add a stop to your color ramp.
-   The stops are added from the last selected stop to the next one, from left to right and they will be placed in the middle of both stops.
+   Adds a new stop between the selected stop and the one before it.

 Delete ``-``
-   Deletes the selected color stop from the list.
+   Deletes the selected color stop.

 Specials ``v``
    Contains more operators for the color ramp.

    Flip Color Ramp
-      Flips the gradient, inverting the values of the color ramp.
+      Flips the gradient, mirroring the positions of the stops.
    Distribute Stops from Left
       Distribute the stops so that every step has the same space to the right.
       This is mostly useful when used with Constant interpolation mode.
    Distribute Stops Evenly
-      Space between all neighboring stops becomes equal.
+      Distribute the stops so that all neighbors have the same space between them.
    Eyedropper (pipette icon) :kbd:`E`
       An :ref:`ui-eyedropper` to sample a color or gradient from the interface to be used in the color ramp.
    Reset Color Ramp